 Bharath Murthy in an interview, talks about the varied nature of amateur pornographic clips that are available via the Internet, and about how these images gave him a sense of the missing reality of other kinds of images found on television, commercial cinema.
-He describes this feeling as a strange revelation - "that the pornographic image gave a sense of - an understanding - of what we really are, in sort of an obtuse way."
-He also talks about the odd details that mark the 'misc-en-scene' of amateur pornography - a kurkure (snack) packet, a blaring television set and it extends to other details that are sometimes familiar - bedspreads, furniture, mosquito nets, etc.
+He describes this feeling as a strange revelation - "that the pornographic image gave a sense of, or an understanding of what we really are, in sort of an obtuse way."
+He also talks about the odd details that mark the 'misc-en-scene' of amateur pornography - a Kurkure (snack) packet, a blaring television set, a curtain rod that falls; this also extends to other ubiquitous details that are sometimes familiar - bedspreads, furniture, mosquito nets, etc.